petrasovaa/class-assignment-authorea/cjkd7an7cl.md

 It is often very useful to edit a document offline, for example in a plane, or if you want to think your changes through and you don't want to make them visible to your collaborators as you type.
-In that case
-These are the steps to use Authorea and GitHub together:
+In that case, These are the steps to use Authorea and GitHub together:

 1. I created a new repository on Github: